-2. SUMMARY OF SIGNIFICANT ACCOUNTING PRINCIPLES USED IN THE PREPARATION OF THE CONSOLIDATED FINANCIAL STATEMENTS
+SUMMARY OF SIGNIFICANT ACCOUNTING PRINCIPLES USED IN THE PREPARATION OF THE CONSOLIDATED FINANCIAL STATEMENTS

-The accounting principles set out below have been applied consistently for fiscal year 2016 and the prior year.
+The accounting principles set out below have been applied consistently for financial year 2016 and the prior year.

 2.1.
-Basis of consolidation
+BASIS OF CONSOLIDATION

 The consolidated financial statements comprise those of the Parent Company and its subsidiaries, of which the Parent owns, directly or indirectly, a majority of the voting rights and over which it exercises control, or from which it is able to benefit by virtue of its power to govern the subsidiaries' financial and operating policies.